angular/components/src/material/tree/tree.md

 #### Connecting the tree to a data source

-Similar to `mat-table`, data is provided to the tree through a `DataSource`.
+Similar to `mat-table`, you can provide data to the tree through a `DataSource`.
 When the tree receives a `DataSource` it will call its `connect()` method which returns an observable that emits an array of data.
 Whenever the data source emits data to this stream, the tree will render an update.